ryosuzuki/homepage/content/projects/realitysketch.md

 ## Step 2: Sketch to Parameterize

-Next, the user parameterizes the real world to define and cap- ture the dynamic value of interest.
+Next, the user parameterizes the real world to define and capture the dynamic value of interest.
 In this paper, we specifically focus on parameterization that can be done through simple sketching interactions using line segments.

 First, when entering the sketching mode, the user can start drawing a line segment onto the scene.
 All the sketched lines are projected onto a 2D surface within the 3D scene.
 The system takes the two end-points to create the line segment.
 This creates a variable that defines the distance between two points on the surface.
-To create a dynamic line segment, the user draws a line whose end point is attached to the selected object.
+To create a dynamic line segment, the user draws a line whose endpoint is attached to the selected object.
 As one end of this dynamic line segment is bound to the selected object, if the user moves the object in the real world, the line segment and its parameter (e.g., distance value) will change accordingly.
 The system visually renders the line segment values using labels.

-RealitySketch employs simple heuristics to determine the na- ture (e.g., static vs. dynamic, distance vs angle, free move vs constraints, etc) of the line segment.
+RealitySketch employs simple heuristics to determine the nature (e.g., static vs. dynamic, distance vs angle, free move vs constraints, etc) of the line segment.
 If the start or end point of the line segment is close to an existing tracked object, then the system binds the end point to the tracked object.
 Thus, for example, if the user draws a line between two tracked objects, then both ends attach to an object.
 In that case, the line segment captures the distance between those two objects.

 <video preload="metadata" autoPlay loop muted playsInline webkit-playsinline="">